fahad54/Chess-GraduationProject/README.md

 * Tree-like representation of the game
 * Algorithms for managing this tree (minimax search & alpha-beta pruning)

-All images have been taken from internet (credit must go to original creators but the website is not accessible anymore)
+All images have been taken from internet (credit must go to original creators but the website is not accessible anymore).

+Did not bothered to change the default text while creating new files.
+This 'To change this template, choose Tools Templates and open the template in the editor' annoying text will appear in almost every file and has been reported here: https://netbeans.org/bugzilla/show_bug.cgi?id=208801